Francis Brett Young: Life

 Francis Brett Young was born in Halesowen, Worcestershire.
 He received his early education at Iona, a private school in Sutton Coldfield.
 His father, Thomas Brett Young, was a doctor and his mother also came from a medical family, so it was natural that he go to the school for the sons of doctors, Epsom College.
 He was there when, at fourteen, he suffered the death of his beloved mother.
 He later went on to train at the University of Birmingham to become a qualified physician.
 He met his future wife, Jessie Hankinson, while he was lodging at Edgbaston in Birmingham and she was training at Anstey College of Physical Education, then housed in nearby The Leasowes (the former home of William Shenstone, the author he most admired).

 He started medical practice on the steamship SS Kintuck, on a long voyage to the Far East.
 He returned with the money to purchase his own medical practice at Cleveland House, Brixham, Devon, in 1907.
 Established in his first secure job, he was able to be secretly married to Hankinson in December 1908.
 She was also a singer and he accompanied her, as well as composing two sets of songs for her, published in 1912 and 1913.

-His first attempt at a novel, Undergrowth, was a collaboration with his younger brother, Eric.
+His first novel, Undergrowth, was a collaboration with his younger brother, Eric.
 Eric subsequently forged a writing career of his own which, while less successful, produced novels such as The Murder at Fleet and The Dancing Beggars.

 During the First World War he saw service in German East Africa in the Royal Army Medical Corps (he was a medical officer of the 2nd Rhodesia Regiment), but was invalided out in 1918, and no longer able to practise medicine.
 His own account of these wartime events is given in his book Marching on Tanga; passages censored from that book were later covertly used in his novel Jim Redlake.